If you want to travel to Maine, this is the perfect time to go and it’s not too late to plan.

 As it turns out, last minute summer travel can be expensive if you’re traveling anywhere by air so we decided to stay a little closer to home and book a trip to Maine, with the focus being Acadia National Park, situated close to the town of Bar Harbor, Maine.

 To make our lives easier, we flew to Boston and drove for the rest of the trip.
 And what a way to go!
-It was worth having a car that let us easily explore many of the corners of Maine.
+It was worth having a car that let us easily explore many of the corners of Maine, including Portland, Freeport, Castine, and Bar Harbor.
 Here are a few corners that will inspire you to travel to Maine.
 Whether you’re into food, nature, wildlife, history, or simply beautiful scenery, there’s something for everyone!

 Dice Head Lighthouse